john-itcsolutions/cheirrs/README.md

 `sudo su - $USER`   (quick reset of terminal)

-Finally, you can run these commands to set up microk8s, but you have to have the cloned "bundle-kubeflow", from the above section, available from /home/ubuntu/shared:
+Finally, you can run these commands to set up microk8s, but you have to have the cloned "bundle-kubeflow", from the above section, mounted and available from /home/ubuntu/shared:

 `cd shared/../path/to/bundle-kubeflow`

 `python3 scripts/cli.py microk8s setup --controller uk8s`

 The upcoming deploy-to command allows manually setting a public address that is used for accessing Kubeflow on MicroK8s.
-In some deployment scenarios, you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
+In some deployment scenarios (such as local development), you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
 To do this, edit the coredns configmap with this command:

 `microk8s.kubectl edit configmap -n kube-system coredns`

 Edit the lines with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.2.
-You will need to use the left and right arrows and the 'insert' and 'delete' keys carefully!
+You will need to use the arrow keys and the 'insert' and 'delete' keys carefully!
 Save and exit as for vim.

+If you make mistakes during editing, it is safest to:

+`juju destroy-controller uk8s --release-storage --force`

+and starting from

+`python3 scripts/cli.py microk8s setup --controller uk8s`

+followed by editing the coredns configmap again.

+When configmap is correct for your LAN:

 `python3 scripts/cli.py deploy-to uk8s`